 Now that we've cut off most of the violators, we can more thoroughly focus on managing the ones we do actually need - such as search engines, web browsers (though even this you can curb by avoiding bloated sites and downloading the ones you care about for offline reading) or communicators (hey, there's always carrier pigeons...).
 So let's end the privacy saga and learn how to choose privacy-respecting services so that you won't have to rely on recommendation lists anymore (which are prone to bribes, fanboyism, groupthink, low quality research, outdated information, etc):

-Often, you have to dig up information from 15 years ago to get a proper view of a provider - such as in the case of DuckDuckGo.
+Respecting privacy means having it as the priority, instead of an afterthought.
+But to check for that, you often have to dig up information from long ago - such as in the case of DuckDuckGo.
 Briefly, the owner has run a data collecting operation for a few years until selling it (to an unethical company) and inventing DDG.
 He has then advertised it heavily as an alternative to Google, and it was of course much better - but eventually, he's started including anti-user stuff such as tracking cookies, pixel tags and Cloudflare; as well as playing fast-and-loose with the definition of

 personal data.
 As you can see, the spirit of his previous invention eventually started surfacing (and knowing the previous history would have allowed more cautious people to have predicted that).

 You don't really need to follow a provider's every move to decide to avoid them - just a few pieces of history will usually suffice.
 Mozilla has for years been dependent upon the funds of a known violator, Google - do you think this is something a privacy-respecting company would be comfortable with?
 Then they started switching deals to other privacy-haters such as Yahoo.
-Or consider the saga about their horrible mistreatment of a long-time supporter - if they don't care about such people, why would they do about the puny users?
+Or consider the saga about their horrible mistreatment of a long-time supporter - if they don't care about contributors, surely they won't about the users either.
+Iridium Browser is another case of a seemingly private project that included Google SafeBrowsing in it by default, and tried to justify it.
+Already then clearly we could see that privacy isn't something the devs truly took seriously - and they confirmed it later by enabling yet more spyware.
+One event where something else has been put over privacy is usually enough to become suspicious.
+Pretenders aside, can we find an opposite example?
+One that is actually focused on privacy as proven by their history?
+Sure:

 So, as you can see, history is the fundamental upon which we base everything else.
 However, putting it all together requires a combination of willpower, time, effort and skill which many people might not have.
 It also doesn't provide any insight if the provider is new.
 Can we find a more clear-cut and immediate way to rate a provider?